dragonman225/notablog/README.md

 ```
 <name>
 ├── layout
-└── source
+└── assets
 ```

 * `<name>` - Theme folder name, also the name to be used in `notablog-starter/config.json`.
 * `layout/` - Contains page templates.
 It is required to have at least one index layout (`index.html`) and one post layout (`post.html`).
 You can have more templates, and a user can use those bonus templates by specifying the template's filename in `template` field on Notion.
-* `source/` - Other assets.
+* `assets/` - Other assets.
 Anything in this folder will be copied to `notablog-starter/public/` when running `npm run generate`.

 #### Template Language